 Timber or wooden lintels are the oldest kinds of lintels and are commonly used in hilly terrain areas where timbers are not locally available, but nowadays they are replaced by several modern techniques.

-It is consists of two or more wooden pieces kept at a distance with the help of packing pieces made of wood, and sometimes by the provision of mild steel plates at their top and bottom.
+It consists of two or more wooden pieces kept at a distance with the help of packing pieces made of wood, and sometimes by the provision of mild steel plates at their top.

 There are some advantages of timber lintel such as,

 - It is vulnerable to fire and also less durable.

 Timber lintels are likely to be structurally weak than other materials and timber is obligated to rot without appropriate ventilation.